 Make the Best with People Who Love You.

 Being single and pregnant may make you feel like you are carrying the world on your shoulders, but if you open your heart, there is love around.
-Your family, your friends, coworkers, or support groups can all help you stay focused on the fun of the season.
+Your family, your friends, coworkers, or support groups can all help you stay focused on the fun of the season - even virtually.

 Take a Few Prenatal Yoga Classes.

 Stress is not good for you or your growing baby.
-De-stress and bond with your little bean in a yoga class every few days.
+De-stress and bond with your little bean in an online yoga class every few days.

 Record Your Baby's Heartbeat.

 At your next prenatal appointment, record your baby's heartbeat into a My Baby's Heartbeat Bear.
 You will be able to snuggle that sweet sound throughout the season - which is bound to keep you smiling!